IgniteUI/igniteui-docfx/en/components/transaction-how-to-use.md

 #### Define add functionality

-At the end of the list ADD button is added, which adds new item to the list.
+At the end of the list an ADD button is added, which adds a new item to the list.

 ```html
 <button igxButton (click)="onAdd()" [disabled]="itemAdded(4)">Add New</button>```
 ```

-When button is pressed, then inside the event handler 'ADD' transaction is created:
+When the button is pressed, inside the `onAdd` event handler, an 'ADD' transaction is created:

 ```typescript
 public onAdd(): void {